dy/sprae/r&d.md

 -> possibly we have to just subscribe via mechanism of signals-like deps, and :with just initializes subtree with extended object

+## [ ] :with? ->

-## [x] Get rid of :with? -> let's get rid of until really necessary
+  1. Get rid of :with
     + with is bad JS practice/association
     +? is there a bona-fide use case?
     + the implementation is heavy/unoptimal: two assign-updates happen: for root, for children
     + it is exception blocking streamline implementation of refs
     + it shadows data which creates all sorts of nasty debugging effects / states.
 Isn't it better to keep data/state transparent?
       + it even enables transparency of :each scopes, since they inherit root scope
     + it's easier to look out for data in one single place (state init), rather than in a bunch of markup locations +?! can be replaced with sort of `<x :xyz="xyz=...calc"></x>`, no?
       -> would need wrapping noname scope access
+    + `:with` defines too many concerns:
+      * binds root updates -> child updates;
+      * binds child updates to root updates (writes);
+      * defines local variables
+      * aliases root variables
+      ? is there value in all of these concerns?
+It seems we need only local variables, isn't it?
+Is there a chance partial extension can be required?
+    - `:with` can provide situational variables that are useful for props precalculation (since these variables can be reactive.)
+      * eg. `<span class="preloader" :with="{str: ''}" :init="setTimeout(() => str+='.', 500)" :text="str" />`
+      * that plays role of watch that doesn't require to be outside of local component state.
+    - `:with` allows local component state not cluttering global state.
+There's really no way to define local state that doesn't affect global state.
+  1.1 Slim `:with="{a,b,c}"` - just initializes vars
+    - Doesn't enable easy init syntax
+  2. Use `:let="x, y=2"`?
+    + Doesn't pollute scope but instead cleanly declares local variables
+    + Indicates only local initializer, not subscription
+    + Liquid has `assign` tag `{% assign myVar = false %}` - it only initializes variable
+    + Django `with` performs only alias / complex calc access https://docs.djangoproject.com/en/4.1/ref/templates/builtins/#with - it doesn't sync up global state.
+    ? call it `:define="x, y, z"`?
+      -> it seems `:with="x=1, y=2"` works well. `:let` has dissonance with js'y let.
+    ? how to extend state
+  3. `:with.x="1", :with.y="2"`
+    + easier to parse, since init code can be _messy_

 ## [x] Should we inherit values from `init` in `sprae(el, init)`, instead of creating a snapshot of reactive values in `init`? -> nah, nice idea but too little use.
 Better create signals struct.